mitodl/ol-infrastructure/docs/runbooks/transition_heroku_postgres_db_to_rds.md

 Obviously substitute your db and application for the ones above.

 Re-run your tests as defined above to make sure everything's working right post-rollback.

+## S3 Buckets

+Our applications use S3 buckets for CMS asset storage and backup among other things.

+You will need to either continue using the existing buckets by using `pulumi import` or creating new onnes.
+You should create new ones if the old ones don't conform to naming conventions.
+You'll also need to ensure that IAM permissions are properly set in your Pulumi code.

+To sync the bucket contents, use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) `aws s3 sync` command.